 There’s a Galveston Island Ferry you can take from Galveston Island to Port Bolivar and back for free that’ll give you good views of the gulf and often times you’ll see dolphins swimming alongside the ferry boat.

-Tickets for the ferry are free and you can even bring your car; just beware that we were warned numerous times to leave our car behind because the wait times for cars can be atrocious.
+Tickets for the Galveston-Port Bolivar Ferry are free and you can even bring your car; just beware that we were warned numerous times to leave our car behind because the wait times for cars can be atrocious.

 I’ve never been on one of the cruises from Galveston, but after our week there I do have one tip for booking – book your flights to Galveston and flights from Galveston with at least a day of buffer time, especially if you’re cruising in the winter.
 It doesn’t happen often, but two of the three days that we were on Galveston Island were so foggy that cruise ships couldn’t come in, which also means the new cruises couldn’t go out.
 We ran into a lot of people who were hanging out in Galveston waiting for the fog to lift so they could head out on their cruise.